 A spring wedding in Scone, Saturday 27th April 2019.

 This story starts back in April 2018 at the Murrayshall House Hotel Wedding Fair when I first met today's Groom, Michael and his family.
-A warm friendly family from Caithness (like my dad was) who freely chatted away and after hearing me play proclaimed they had now found their 'proper piper' for the wedding.
+A friendly easy going family from Caithness (like my dad was) and as soon as they heard me play they proclaimed "Great we've found a proper piper for the wedding".
 Now that's great, I hear you say, however today's beautiful bride Carolina was not present as she was back home in Colombia.
 A few performance videos were sent across the Atlantic and Michael was in touch a few days later with the good news - I had passed the Bridal audition and we were green for go.

 Murrayshall House Hotel sits high on a hill in an enviable position overlooking the surrounding farmland and close to Scone Palace the crowning place of Scottish Kings for over 1000 years, Scone (pronounced Skoon!) is one of the great place names in Scottish history.

 As I'm well acquainted with the venue and knew where everything was to take place, I got straight to business and positioned myself at the front door and start playing.